-The Canadian government offers the Home Buyers’ Plan (HBP) which allows first time home buyers to withdraw RRSP funds to use towards the purchase of a principal residence.
-If you are not sure if this is a sound option, let’s connect for a quick chat to run through your current situation.
+The Canadian government offers the Home Buyers’ Plan (HBP), allowing first-time homebuyers to withdraw RRSP funds to purchase a principal residence.
+If you are not sure if this is a good option, let’s connect for a quick chat to run through your current situation.

-Home buyers that have never been registered on title as a property owner can elect to withdraw up to $35,000 from their RRSP to use as the down payment on a home purchase.
-In the case where two first time home buyers are purchasing a home together, each buyer can access the $35,000 amount.
+Homebuyers that have never been registered on title as property owners can elect to withdraw up to $35,000 from their RRSP to use as the down payment on a home purchase.
+If two first-time homebuyers are purchasing a home together, each buyer can access the $35,000 amount.

 The process is straightforward.
-Applicants must complete a Form T1036 – Home Buyers’ Plan (HBP) Request to withdraw Funds from an RRSP.
+Applicants must complete a Form T1036 – Home Buyers’ Plan (HBP) Request to withdraw funds from an RRSP.
 Once completed, present it to the Financial Institution administering your RRSP.
-It takes approximately five-business days for the funds to be deposited into your account.
+It takes approximately five business days for your bank to deposit the funds into your account.

-You have 15-years to repay the money back to your RRSP account.
-The repayments can start after two years after the initial withdraw.
-The repayment can be done all at once or you can put money back each year (i.e. at income tax refund time).
-If at the end of the 15-years, if there is an outstanding balance, that amount will be taxed as income in year 16.
+You have 15-years to repay the money to your RRSP account.
+The payments can start two years after the initial withdrawal.
+Payment can be made all at once, or you can put money back each year (i.e. at income tax refund time).
+An outstanding balance at the end of the 15-years is counted as income in year 16.

-The biggest disadvantage is that there is no income tax benefit on the repayments.
+The most significant disadvantage is that there is no income tax benefit on the repayments.
 It is not treated as a contribution.
 This is because the income tax benefit was received on the initial RRSP contribution.

 Another disadvantage is that funds cannot be withdrawn from locked-in RRSP accounts—for example, an employer-based RSP.